Juraj Amšel

-Juraj Amšel (17 December 1924 in Zagreb - 7 August 1988) was a Croat water polo player who competed for Yugoslavia in the 1948 Summer Olympics.
+Juraj Amšel (17 December 1924 – 7 August 1988) was a Croatian water polo player who competed for Yugoslavia in the 1948 Summer Olympics.

-He was part of the Yugoslav team that was eliminated in the second round of the 1948 Olympic tournament.
+Amšel was part of the Yugoslav team that was eliminated in the second round of the 1948 Olympic tournament.
 He played two matches.
 Four years later he was a squad member of the Yugoslav Olympic team in the 1952 tournament but did not play in a match.
 Again in 1956 he was a squad member but did not play a single match in the 1956 tournament.